-The topic area and texts focus on the issues and controversies surrounding PEDs (Performance Enhancing Drugs) in both professional and nonprofessional sports.
-Doping, and policy related to both the legal and illegal use of drugs to increase performance in sports, is a complex topic with many perspectives and positions - not a simple "pro and con" arena for debate - which allows the teacher and students to approach and study the issue from many possible angles.
+The topic area and texts focus on the broad area of Immigration, and more specifically on issues and controversies related to immigration law and policy in the United States, both historically and currently.
+Immigration, and policy related to both legal and illegal immigration, is a complex topic with many possible perspectives and positions - not a simple "pro and con" arena for debate - which allows the teacher and students to approach and study the issue from many possible angles.